rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

 ### Cluster Output to ElasticSearch

 Let's say you wanted to send all logs in your cluster to an `elasticsearch` cluster.
-First, we create a cluster output.
+First, we create a cluster `Output`.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1